samraHanif0340/samraHanif0340.github.io/_portfolio/timeseries_database_and_visualization.md

 ## Info

-A real-time time-series database is implemented using InfluxDB abd is visualized using Granafa.
+A real-time time-series database is implemented using InfluxDB and is visualized using Grafana.

 ![pipeline](/assets/images/timeseries_01.jpg){:height="100%" width="100%" .align-center}